Magical Queenstown, New Zealand: Missing Neverland!

 However to get to Queenstown, or Neverland as we backpackers like to call it, we need to go on a journey…No, excuse me I mean an adventure through middle earth to reach it.

-Neverland can be found in the South Island, so you will have to prize yourself away from the gorgeous Abel Tasman National park and cruise down the west coast.
+Neverland can be found in the South Island of New Zealand, so you will have to prize yourself away from the gorgeous Abel Tasman National park in the north tip of the south Island and cruise down the west coast.

-Pass the western style old town of Greymouth and watch as the clouds descend and seemingly touch the ground when you reach the Glaciers of Franz Joseph and Fox.
+Pass the western style old town of Greymouth and see the clouds descend and seemingly touch the ground when you reach the incredible but receding Glaciers of Franz Joseph and Fox.

 You’re not there yet